Landmark Detection for Medical Images using a General-purpose Segmentation Model: Results

 \subsection{Scaled problem on 72 landmarks, 18 patches and outlines}

 For the scaled problem, the landmarks were defined as circles of 2 mm radius.
-An outline is an orthopaedic line, created by the superimposition of 3D features on a radiograph.
-Patches fill in cortical bone of the left and right femora and the calibration ball in the middle.
+An outline was represented by an orthopaedic line, created by the superimposition of 3D features on a radiograph.
+Patches filled in cortical bone of the left and right femora and the calibration ball in the middle.
 Some of the features overlap in part (Fig.~\ref{fig:Fig7}).